On the efficient numerical computation of covariant Lyapunov vectors: Summary and conclusions

 \begin{description}[style=nextline,font= \bfseries] \item[When to stop the transient phases of the GC algorithm] When computing the forward transient phase of the GC algorithm, initialize two sets of deviation vectors which define the subspaces $G_i$ and $\tilde G_i$ for $i=1,\dots,m$, where $m$ is the number of distinct LEs in the spectrum \eqref{eq:spec}.
 Evolve both sets of deviation vectors independently according to the GC algorithm while frequently computing the distance $\Delta$ between each corresponding pair of subspaces $G_i$ and $\tilde G_i$.
 As soon as $\Delta$ decreases below some small threshold (e.g.\ $10^{-12}$) for every pair of subspaces, then the subspaces $G_i$ and $\tilde G_i$ have converged to each other, so we can assume that $G_i$ has converged to $\Gamma_i^-$ and thus stop the forward transient phase.
 The backward transient phase is completely analogous: initialize two sets of deviation vectors $C_i$ and $\tilde C_i$, evolve both sets of vectors independently according to the GC algorithm, then stop the backward transient phase once $\Delta[C_i,\tilde C_i]$ decreases below the chosen threshold for all $i=1,\dots,m$. \item[How to accurately compute the 2-D center subspace] In order to accurately compute the 2-D center subspace over long intervals of time, we advise using the center correction adaptation of the GC algorithm: during any backward integration (including both the backward transient and backward dynamics phases), regularly orthonormalize the two middle deviation vectors which lie in the center subspace estimate to prevent their (anti-)alignment and thus maintain the accuracy of the estimated 2-D center subspace which they span. \end{description}

 We hope that these proposed augmentations to the GC algorithm will assist researchers in their CLV computations by determining when to end the transient phases and improving the accuracy of their center subspace computations.
+Although we have presented numerical results exclusively for autonomous Hamiltonian systems, there is no apparent reason why the proposed methods for terminating the transient phases of the GC algorithm could not be extended to more general settings, such as dissipative systems.
+Verifying this extension would constitute a valuable direction for future work.